Cyrus the Great: Median Empire

 Cyrus the Great succeeded to the throne in 559 BC following his father's death; however, Cyrus was not yet an independent ruler.
 Like his predecessors, Cyrus had to recognize Median overlordship.
-Astyages, last king of the Median Empire and Cyrus' grandfather, may have ruled over the majority of the Ancient Near East, from the Lydian frontier in the west to the Parthians and Persians in the east.
+Astyages, last king of the Median Empire and Cyrus's grandfather, may have ruled over the majority of the Ancient Near East, from the Lydian frontier in the west to the lands of the Parthians and Persians in the east.

 According to the Nabonidus Chronicle, Astyages launched an attack against Cyrus, "king of Ansan".
 According to the historian Herodotus, it is known that Astyages placed Harpagus in command of the Median army to conquer Cyrus.
 However, Harpagus contacted Cyrus and encouraged his revolt against Media, before eventually defecting along with several of the nobility and a portion of the army.
 This mutiny is confirmed by the Nabonidus Chronicle.
-The Chronicle suggests that the hostilities lasted for at least three years (553–550), and the final battle resulted in the capture of Ecbatana.
-This was described in the paragraph that preceded the entry for Nabonidus' year 7, which detailed Cyrus' victory and the capture of his grandfather.
+The Chronicle suggests that the hostilities lasted for at least three years (553–550 BC), and the final battle resulted in the capture of Ecbatana.
+This was described in the paragraph that preceded the entry for Nabonidus's year 7, which detailed Cyrus's victory and the capture of his grandfather.
 According to the historians Herodotus and Ctesias, Cyrus spared the life of Astyages and married his daughter, Amytis.
 This marriage pacified several vassals, including the Bactrians, Parthians, and Saka.
 Herodotus notes that Cyrus also subdued and incorporated Sogdia into the empire during his military campaigns of 546–539 BC.

 With Astyages out of power, all of his vassals (including many of Cyrus's relatives) were now under his command.
-His uncle Arsames, who had been the king of the city-state of Parsa under the Medes, therefore would have had to give up his throne.
+His father's cousin Arsames, who had been the king of the city-state of Parsa under the Medes, therefore would have had to give up his throne.
 However, this transfer of power within the family seems to have been smooth, and it is likely that Arsames was still the nominal governor of Parsa under Cyrus's authority—more a Prince or a Grand Duke than a King.
 His son, Hystaspes, who was also Cyrus's second cousin, was then made satrap of Parthia and Phrygia.
 Cyrus the Great thus united the twin Achaemenid kingdoms of Parsa and Anshan into Persia proper.
 Arsames lived to see his grandson become Darius the Great, Shahanshah of Persia, after the deaths of both of Cyrus's sons.
 Cyrus's conquest of Media was merely the start of his wars.